NavyaVerma/Corporate-Classifieds/README.md

 ## To run the application:

-1. Install all the required tools, frameworks and dependencies.
+1. Install all the required tools, frameworks and dependencies - Java JDK, Eclipse EE or Spring Tools Suite, Maven, H2 Console, NodeJS, NPM, Angular, Lombok, Docker.
 2. Run all the microservices, by clicking *Run As -> Java Application* on the files contaning *@SpringBootApplication* annotations.
+    (Since the database used is H2 (Embedded), the database scripts will execute automatically once the Microservices are started.)
-3. Run the Angular application, by the command ``ng serve`` in Terminal or Command Prompt.
+3. Run the Angular application, by giving the command ``ng serve`` in Terminal or Command Prompt.

 ## To check REST API for each Microservice: